josephg/noisejs/README.md

 for (var x = 0; x < canvas.width; x++) {
   for (var y = 0; y < canvas.height; y++) {
-    // noise.simplex2 and noise.perlin2 return values between -1 and 1.
+    // All noise functions return values in the range of -1 to 1.

+    // noise.simplex2 and noise.perlin2 for 2d noise
     var value = noise.simplex2(x / 100, y / 100);
+    // ... or noise.simplex3 and noise.perlin3:
+    var value = noise.simplex3(x / 100, y / 100, time);

     image[x][y].r = Math.abs(value) * 256; // Or whatever.
 Open demo.html to see it used with canvas.
   }